Zvord/cimulator/memory-bank/activeContext.md

    - CLI Module: For providing the command-line interface

 ## Current Considerations
+1. **Advanced Reference Tag Support**: We've implemented sophisticated support for the GitLab CI `!reference` tag with array flattening capabilities.
+The system now properly handles:
+   - References that resolve to arrays and flatten them into parent lists
+   - Complex scenarios like file list templates with YAML anchors referenced in rules changes sections
+   - Edge cases where references appear in the middle of arrays and need to be flattened seamlessly
-1. **YAML Tag Support**: We've implemented support for the GitLab CI `!reference` tag and improved its handling to resolve references after all includes are processed.
-There may be other GitLab CI-specific YAML tags that need to be handled.
+   - References across included files resolved after all includes are processed There may be other GitLab CI-specific YAML tags that need similar advanced handling.

 2. **Duplicate Job Detection**: We've implemented detection of duplicate jobs in included files, which helps users identify potential issues in their GitLab CI configurations.
 This is particularly useful for large projects with many included files.

 2. **Code Completeness**: The codebase appears to have implemented most of the core functionality described in the implementation plan, but further analysis is needed to determine if any features are missing.

-3. **Testing Coverage**: The project has test files for various components, and we've added a new test for the `!reference` tag functionality.
-However, more comprehensive test coverage may be needed, especially for edge cases and real-world configurations.
+3. **Testing Coverage**: The project has comprehensive test files for various components, and we've significantly enhanced test coverage for the `!reference` tag functionality with multiple test scenarios including:
+   - Basic reference resolution in rules sections
+   - Array flattening when references resolve to lists
+   - File list templates with YAML anchors used in rules changes sections
+   - Complex scenarios with references in the middle of arrays However, more comprehensive test coverage may still be needed for edge cases and real-world configurations.

 4. **Documentation Needs**: While the memory bank now provides high-level documentation, more detailed documentation may be needed for:
    - Usage examples